noyama-catalogic/packet-counter/README.md

 **Question 2.3.** How can I run _Packet Counter_ on Windows?

-_Ans._ Use UNIX environment on Windows: Cygwin, MSYS2 and Windows Subsystem for Linux (WSL, aka.
+_Ans._ Use a UNIX environment on Windows: Cygwin, MSYS2 or Windows Subsystem for Linux (WSL, aka.
 Bash for Windows 10).

 ## Questions & Comments